myathsupaing/8_Week_SQL_Challenge/PizzaRunner/PizzaMetrics.md

 SELECT runner_id,
        count(order_id) orders_delivered
 FROM runner_orders1
-WHERE cancellation != ' '
+WHERE distance IS NOT ' '
 GROUP BY runner_id;
 ````